Baku (mythology)

 Baku (獏 or 貘) are Japanese supernatural beings that are said to devour nightmares.
+They originate from the Chinese Mo.
 According to legend, they were created by the spare pieces that were left over when the gods finished creating all other animals.
 They have a long history in Japanese folklore and art, and more recently have appeared in manga and anime.

 The Japanese term baku has two current meanings, referring to both the traditional dream-devouring creature and to the Malayan tapir.
 In recent years, there have been changes in how the baku is depicted.